siddhantmittal7/Mitbits_Cryptocurrency/README.md

 $ mix deps.get
 ```

 - For running all the test cases together run following commands, all the test cases will run in parallel.
 It will take around 4 minutes to run all the test cases.
-If a process terminates don't the supervisor will take care of it and respwan the terminates processes.
+If a process terminates don't worry the supervisor will take care of it and respwan the terminates processes.
 To run individual process see next section

 ```sh
 $ mix test